ShubhLaddha2007/mitr-take-home-eval/README.md

 **Tools:** You may use any LLM (ChatGPT, Claude, Copilot, etc.) freely.
 Using AI tools well is an engineering skill we value.
 You are fully responsible for the correctness of everything you submit.

-**Submit:** (1) One PDF or markdown document with Parts A-E, and (2) one runnable Colab notebook for Part D. Commit everything to your fork.
+**Submit:** (1)Submit the answers in the form for Parts A-E, and (2) one runnable Colab notebook for Part D. Commit everything to your fork.

 **Setup:** Fork this repo.
 Read the two results markdown files and look at the two PNG charts.
 Skim at least one notebook.
 Then start your timer.